 I am employed/associated with a FINRA member firm.
 How do I sign up for an exam?

-The examination is administered for NASAA by the Financial Industry Regulatory Authority (FINRA).
-To schedule a candidate employed/associated with a FINRA member firm for an examination, the firm must file Form U4.
+Examinations are administered for NASAA by the Financial Industry Regulatory Authority (FINRA).
+To schedule a candidate employed/associated with a FINRA member firm for an examination, the firm must do so via Form U4.

 I am not a U4-registered candidate nor am I currently affiliated with a firm that uses FINRA’s Web CRD system to request registration.
 How do I sign up for an examination?

-The examination is administered by FINRA for NASAA.
-Individuals not associated with a FINRA member firm or not currently affiliated with a firm that uses FINRA’s Web CRD system to request registration may open an enrollment window via FINRA.org to open an exam window.
-But keep in mind that the Form U4 and an online enrollment window cannot be active simultaneously.
+Examinations are administered by FINRA for NASAA.
+Individuals not currently associated with a firm that uses FINRA’s Web CRD system to request registration may open an enrollment window for a NASAA exam via FINRA’s Test Enrollment Services System (TESS).

 What do the exams cost?